intershop/intershop-pwa/docs/guides/nginx-startup.md

 Alternatively, the source can be supplied by setting `OVERRIDE_IDENTITY_PROVIDERS_SOURCE` in any supported format by gomplate.

 If no environment variable is set, this feature is disabled.

+> [!NOTE]
+> The alternative identity providers need to be configured for the SSR container via `IDENTITY_PROVIDERS` to be used in the NGINX `OVERRIDE_IDENTITY_PROVIDER` configuration.

+> [!IMPORTANT]
+> Overriding identity providers by path via NGINX configuration will only work with enabled SSR.
+SSR is enabled by default and must not be disabled via `SSR: 0`.

 ### Add Additional Headers